Copyright 2021 Chrono Eyewear BV

-The Radboud University Medical Center in Nijmegen carries out a lot of research into Parkinson’s disease.
-A phased investigation is currently being conducted into the possibilities of using blue light in Parkinson’s patients.
-Propeaq glasses with blue light have been introduced as a possible new method to treat sleep and mood disorders in patients with Parkinson’s disease (PD).
-Assessing patient acceptance is an important first step towards formal testing and introduction to clinical practice.
+The Radboud University Medical Center in Nijmegen conducts a lot of research into Parkinson’s disease.
+A phased study is currently underway into the possibilities of using blue light in Parkinson’s patients.
+Blue light glasses have been introduced as a possible new method to treat sleep and mood disorders in patients with Parkinson’s disease (PD).
+Assessing patient acceptance is an important first step towards formal testing and introduction into clinical practice.
 The results of the first phase were published in Parkinson’s Disease (Hindawi) Volume 2019 in June.
-Below is a summary and a link to the publication.
+Below you can find a summary and a link to the publication.

-Parkinson’s disease (PD) is a neurodegenerative disorder characterized by the coexistence of motor and nonmotor symptoms.
-Sleep disturbances are among the most common nonmotor symptoms, occurring in up to 90% of PD patients; these sleep disorders reduce quality of life and hamper daytime functioning.
-In PD, the circadian system appears to have an impact on motor and nonmotor symptoms.
-For example, deterioration of motor symptoms (rigidity, tremor, and bradykinesia) reveals abnormal circadian patterns with PD symptoms worsening throughout the day.
+Parkinson’s disease is a neurodegenerative disorder characterized by the coexistence of motor and non-motor symptoms.
+Sleep disturbances are among the most common non-motor symptoms occurring in up to 90% of patients; these sleep disturbances reduce the quality of life and hinder daytime functioning.
+In Parkinson’s disease, the circadian system appears to influence motor and non-motor symptoms.
+For example, worsening motor symptoms (rigidity, tremor and bradykinesia) indicate abnormal circadian rhythmicity, with symptomatology worsening during the day.

 Below is a list of studies on Parkinson’s disease that have a relationship with light.

 Wenjie Sun, Junqiang Yan, Jiannan Wu, Hongxia Ma; Efficacy and Safety of Light Therapy as a Home Treatment for Motor and Non-Motor Symptoms of Parkinson Disease: A Meta-Analysis